Switching AMS Systems in PropFuel

 Once you’ve added your connector, the next step is field mapping.

 Note: Don’t delete the old AMS connector yet.
-Keep it active until you’ve finished setting up the new connection, confirmed that data is syncing properly, and created the new contact workflows.
+Keep it active until you’ve finished setting up the new connection, confirmed that data is syncing properly, created the new segments, and added the segments to your active upcoming campaign sends.

 After adding the connector, creating new fields, and mapping them, it’s a good idea (though not mandatory) to verify that your new AMS data is syncing correctly.

-Create a new list in PropFuel that includes any contact with a filled-in first name (to capture everyone).
+• Create a new segment in Propfuel that includes any contact with a filled-in first name (to capture everyone).

-Remember when you reviewed the workflows in your live campaigns at the start?
-Now it’s time to replicate those workflows for your new AMS system.
+Remember when you reviewed the segments in your live campaigns at the start?
+Now it’s time to replicate those segments for your new AMS system.

-Instead of building new workflows directly in live campaigns, create a test campaign first to ensure contacts enroll properly before adding the workflow to your live campaigns.
+Create a test campaign first to ensure contacts enroll properly before adding the segment to your live campaigns.

 To create a test campaign: